-Pursuant to the Nominating/Corporate Governance Committee charter as currently in effect, the committee will investigate and consider shareholder recommendations for director nominations submitted in writing by a shareholder (or group of shareholders) owning 5% or more of the Company's outstanding Common Shares for at least one year.
+Pursuant to the Nominating/Corporate Governance Committee charter as currently in effect, the committee will investigate and consider shareholder recommendations for director nominations submitted in writing by a shareholder (or group of shareholders) in compliance with the Company's Articles, SEC rules and other applicable law.
 Recommendations for director nominees to be considered by the Nominating/Corporate Governance Committee, including recommendations from shareholders of the Company, should be sent in writing, together with a description of each proposed nominee's qualifications and other relevant biographical information concerning such proposed nominee, to the Nominating/Corporate Governance Committee of the Board of Directors, care of the Secretary of the Company, at the Company's headquarters, and must be received at least 120 days prior to the anniversary date of the release of the proxy statement relating to the prior year's Annual General Meeting of Shareholders.

-Please refer to the section "Shareholder Proposals" for the deadlines by which shareholders must submit shareholder proposals under Rule 14a-8 under the Securities Exchange Act of 1934, as amended, and outside of Rule 14a-8.
+Please refer to the section "Shareholder Proposals" for the deadlines by which shareholders must submit shareholder proposals (including those relating to Board Nominees) under Rule 14a-8 under the Securities Exchange Act of 1934, as amended, and outside of Rule 14a-8.